Vision-iOS/Documentation/README.md

 ### Objectives of the evaluation
 The objectives pursued are:
 - Functionality: offer all the functionalities to the customer on the basis of the conceived idea.
-- Usability: Making the user experience simple as simple as possible.
+- Usability: Making the user experience simple as possible.
 - Reliability: performance level adaptable to older devices and fluidity in carrying out operations.
 - Efficiency: optimal management of space and time.
 As already discussed in All in one we preferred to balance towards more space but less time.
-- Portability: in terms of application this can also be made portable to platforms such as iPad, AppleTv, AppleWatch and possible other devices, but it always remains linked to the Apple environment.
+- Portability: in terms of application this can also be made portable to platforms such as iPad, AppleTv, AppleWatch and possibly other devices, but it always remains linked to the Apple environment.

 ### Methodology used
 Number of users who participated in the final product test: 20.